ServiceStack/docs.servicestack.net/MyApp/_pages/auth/apikeys.md

 ### Creating Seed API Keys

-The plugin can also be used to programatically generate API Keys for specified Users:
+The plugin can also be used to programmatically generate API Keys for specified Users:

 ```csharp
 if (feature.ApiKeyCount(db) == 0)